-I am currently co-authoring (with Nadia Atia) Global Literature and the Middle East: Twenty-First Century Arab Perspectives in English, commissioned for Routledge’s new Twenty-first Century Global Literature series (forthcoming 2023).
-The book contextualises the rise, in the last two decades, of post-millennial Arab literatures in the Anglosphere.
-It covers writers in English as well as in translation from Arabic, and emphasises the politics of translation, circulation, and reception, in chapters on the international literary prize economy, violence, minoritarian cosmopolitanism, sexuality, speculative fiction, and digital genres.
+I am co-authoring (with Nadia Atia) Global Literature and the Middle East: Twenty-First Century Arab Perspectives in English, commissioned for Routledge’s Twenty-first Century Global Literature series (forthcoming 2024).
+The book contextualises the rise of post-millennial Arab literatures in the Anglosphere.
+It explores the politics of translation, circulation, and reception, in chapters on the international literary prize economy, violence, global labour and forced migration, sexuality, and speculative fiction.

-My second monograph, Narrating Postcolonial Arab Nations: Egypt, Algeria, Lebanon, Palestine came out with Routledge in 2018.
-This book returns postcolonial studies to some of its formative contexts and enjoins it to account for the Arab world.
-I bring together canonical and less familiar Arab novels and memoirs from the last half century to consider colonial continuities and consequences, literary productions of hospitable nations, and histories that produced twenty-first century Arab uprisings.
+My second monograph, Narrating Postcolonial Arab Nations: Egypt, Algeria, Lebanon, Palestine (Routledge, 2018) returns postcolonial studies to some of its formative contexts and enjoins it to account more fully for the Arab world.
+It explores (post)colonial continuities, literary productions of hospitable nations, and histories that produced c21 Arab uprisings.

-Islamism and Cultural Expression in the Arab World, co-edited with Abir Hamdar, was published by Routledge in 2015.
-As the first collection to explore creative responses to political Islam, it brings together international scholars from Middle Eastern and postcolonial literary, film, and cultural studies.
-We draw out trends and tensions in the representation of Islamism to Arab and other audiences, analyzing Islamist themes, types, tropes, structures of feeling, projects, and perspectives, as well as Islamism’s national, regional, international, classed, and gendered dimensions.
-The book foregrounds an ongoing struggle for symbolic power in the Arab world and was informed by the AHRC/ESRC-funded research project Islamism in Arab Fiction and Film.
+Islamism and Cultural Expression in the Arab World, co-edited with Abir Hamdar (Routledge, 2015) was the first collection to explore creative responses to political Islam, bringing together international scholars from Middle Eastern and postcolonial literary, film, and cultural studies.
+The book was informed by the AHRC/ESRC-funded research project Islamism in Arab Fiction and Film (2009-10).

-My first book, Arab, Muslim, Woman: Voice and Vision in Postcolonial Literature and Film came out in 2008, also with Routledge.
-It was one of the first monographs to bring together a wide range of Anglophone, Francophone and Arabophone women writers, filmmakers, and other visual artists, emphasizing a continually contested politics of representation.
+My Arab, Muslim, Woman: Voice and Vision in Postcolonial Literature and Film (Routledge, 2008) was one of the first books to bring together Anglophone, Francophone and Arabophone women writers, filmmakers, and other visual artists, emphasizing a continually contested politics of representation.

 PhD Supervision Interests

-I am interested in receiving high quality proposals from prospective PhD students in the following areas: -Modern Arab literature in the global Anglosphere -SWANA literature in English, French or translation -Palestinian, Lebanese and 'Levantine' literatures -Postcolonial theory and the Arab world -Migration/diaspora literature
+I am interested in receiving high quality proposals from PhD applicants in: -Modern Arab and wider Middle Eastern literature in the global Anglosphere -Palestinian, Lebanese and 'Levantine' literatures -Postcolonial theory and the Arab world -Migration/diaspora literature

 ‘What happens after saying no?’
 Egyptian Uprisings and Afterwords in Basma Abdel Aziz’s The Queue (2016) and Omar Robert Hamilton’s The City Always Wins (2017)